ash1eygrace/ai-content/README.md

 This repository is set up to run on a VPS with an express backend, to run it locally do the following:

-1. Fork and clone this repo
+1. Fork and clone this repo.
-2. In Terminal open the directory ai-content
+2. In Terminal, open the directory `ai-content`.
-3. Check that Node.js is installed via Terminal by typing `node -v` if you don’t see a version [Install Node.js](https://nodejs.org/en/)
+3. Check that Node.js is installed by opening Terminal and typing `node -v` if you don’t see a version [Install Node.js](https://nodejs.org/en/).
-4. In the `ai-content` directory type `npm install` to install any missing dependences.
+4. Inside the `ai-content` directory type `npm install` to install any missing dependences.
 5. cd into the `ai-content/api` directory and type `npm install` to install any missing dependences.
 6. Obtain your [OpenAI API key](https://openai.com/api/) via Log In > Personal > API keys > Create and Copy your Secret Key.
 7. In the `ai-content/api` directory add a `.env` file with an API key variable and the port for the backend: